 In everyday life, it’s common to experience minor medical problems that can range from aches and pains to cuts and sprains.
-This lesson provides a useful list of words and phrases to talk about various medical problems, from headaches and rashes to insect bites and broken bones.
+This lesson provides a useful list of words and phrases on talking about health problems in English, from headaches and rashes to insect bites and broken bones.

 Previous Conversation Tip Lesson